Henry Frederick William Behnsen

 Henry Frederick William Behnsen (March 16, 1852 – March 6, 1938) was a German-born cigar manufacturer and political figure in British Columbia.
-He represented Victoria City from 1907 to 1916 in the Legislative Assembly of British Columbia as a Conservative.
+He represented Victoria City in the Legislative Assembly of British Columbia as a Conservative from 1907 until his retirement at the 1916 provincial election.

 He was born in Hanover and was educated there.
 Behnsen served as a paymaster in the German Army.
 In 1878, he married Elizabeth G. Reade.

 He died in Seattle on March 6, 1938.